bevyengine/rfcs/rfcs/45-stageless.md

             chain![
                 check_if_projectiles_hit,
                 despawn_projectiles_that_hit,
-                // wherever you want commands to be applied, insert an instance of `apply_system_buffers`
+                // Wherever you want commands to be applied, insert an instance of `apply_system_buffers`
-                // and when you add the same function multiple times, you have to use .named() to give
-                // each instance a unique name
-                apply_system_buffers.named(MySystems::FlushProjectiles)
+                // Systems with more than one copy in the schedule cannot be referred to
+                // via their type-derived automatic label, as this will result in confusing ambiguity
+                // or unintentional dependencies upon *all* copies of the system.
+                // Instead, label these systems
+                apply_system_buffers.label(MySystems::FlushProjectiles)
                 fork_projectiles,
             ]
             .after(CoreSystems::FlushPostUpdate)